 WEE JASPER COMMUNITY

 Our Lady of the Rosary Church was officially blessed and opened on the 19th September 1954 by Archbishop Eris O'Brien.
 It was the result of a community effort in fundraising and building that saw people from all denominations helping accomplish Fr Patterson's dream.
 Initially Fr Patterson wanted to relocate the tin church from Burrinjuck to Wee Jasper, but the generosity and determination of the local community raised the funds and built the bricks that allowed a beautiful new church to be built.
-Mass is held at the Church when there is a 5th Sunday in the month at 10am.

 More information about the Church can be found on the Wee Jasper community website: http://www.weejasper.org/wjchurch.html